 Nguni-phobic conspiracies are misguided and pose an existential threat to the Matabeleland nation; any notion of a Nguni power grab of Kalanga responsibilities is patently wrong and devoid of evidence.

-We strongly reject the allegation that the Matabeleland political narrative is Nguni-phonic, and people must not use it as a pretext for escalating ethnic division.
+We strongly reject the allegation that the Matabeleland political narrative is Nguni-centric, and people must not use it as a pretext for escalating ethnic division.
 We do not object to ideological differences and grievances, these are as old as human society, but peddling conspiracies and malice threatens territorial integrity, and society has the responsibility to put a stop to that.

 No patriotic person will have any objection to individuals and groups critiquing the Matabeleland narrative, its principal aims, goals, and objectives, and their impact on the nation; we believe that honest debate – not propaganda – and free speech remain an essential tool to attaining our goals.
 However, what we have witnessed recently is not a critique but people peddling false claims on an epic scale, and such behaviour bears no benefit to the nation.